Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has an application that uses an Amazon S3 bucket for object storage.
 A developer needs to configure in-transit encryption for the S3 bucket.
 All the S3 objects containing personal data needs to be encrypted at rest with AWS Key Management Service (AWS KMS) keys, which can be rotated on demand.
 Which combination of steps will meet these requirements?
 (Choose two.)

-- [ ] Write an S3 bucket policy to allow only encrypted connections over `HTTPS` by using permissions boundary.
+- [ ] Write a S3 bucket policy to allow only encrypted connections over `HTTPS` by using permissions boundary.
-- [ ] Configure an S3 bucket policy to enable client-side encryption for the objects containing personal data by using an AWS KMS customer managed key.
+- [ ] Configure a S3 bucket policy to enable client-side encryption for the objects containing personal data by using an AWS KMS customer managed key.
 - [x] Configure the application to encrypt the objects by using an AWS KMS customer managed key before uploading the objects containing personal data to Amazon S3.
-- [x] Write an S3 bucket policy to allow only encrypted connections over `HTTPS` by using the `aws:SecureTransport` condition.
+- [x] Write a S3 bucket policy to allow only encrypted connections over `HTTPS` by using the `aws:SecureTransport` condition.
 - [ ] Configure S3 Block Public Access settings for the S3 bucket to allow only encrypted connections over `HTTPS`.

 ### A SysOps Administrator found that a newly-deployed Amazon EC2 application server is unable to connect to an existing Amazon RDS database.
 After enabling `VPC` Flow Logs and confirming that the flow log is active on the console, the log group cannot be located in Amazon CloudWatch.
 What are the MOST likely reasons for this situation?
 (Choose two.)